 Cool Coasters: The 10 best theme parks in the UK

-With parents hoping the weather improves and saving the best for last, it’s no surprise that theme parks are one of the most popular days out towards the end of the school holidays.
+With parents hoping the weather improves and saving the best for last, it’s no surprise that theme parks are one of the most popular days out towards the end of the summer school holidays.
 So, as the rollercoaster ride of the summer holidays climbs to its peak before speeding down to the start of school, we’re looking at the top 10 theme parks loved by families in Britain, to help you decide which to pick for your family of thrill seekers.

 Alton Towers, Staffordshire and Thorpe Park, SurreyWe’re kicking off with a double whammy of attractions you must have on a list of the top 10 UK theme parks:

 Alton Towers, covers all bases for all ages.
 For the boldest of teenagers there’s classic rides like The Corkscrew, Rita and Oblivion.
 Tiny tots can enjoy CBeebies Land, where they can see Furchester Hotel Live or take a ride on the Go Jetters Vroomster Zoom.
 After a busy day exploring the park, you can even calm down with Iggle Piggle on the In the Night Garden Magical Boat Ride.

 Best for: Families with toddlers, teenagers or a mix of ages

 Thorpe Park, provides equally brilliant thrills.
 Ages 4+ can laugh through Angry Birds 4D, with immersive special effects.
 Big kids can brave The Swarm, Saw and Stealth – one of Europe’s fastest roller coasters.
 It also has a fabulous water play area, Amity Beach (water and play = always popular with toddlers) and a whole section of rides for smaller children.